bueler/opt/index.md

 * Check out the weekly [Homework](homework.html) assignments.

 * There are [two Exams](exams.html), a Midterm and a Final.
-The Midterm is in-class but the Final is take-home.
+Both are in class, and the Final will happen at the scheduled time (Friday, December 16, 3:15pm--5:15pm).
 See the [Exams](exams.html) tab for the sections covered, and old exams for review.

 * You will do a [two-part Project](projects.html).
 See the [Projects](exams.html) tab for details.